Building the Right Team

 https://www.rla.org.uk/landlord/documents/fire_risk_assessment/fra_form.shtml

 Where there are five or more employees, a record must be kept of significant findings.
 The definition of a Responsible Person is contained in the above Order.
+This is a useful guide:

 https://www.dsfire.gov.uk/YourSafety/SafetyAtWorkandotherplaces/Adviceforlandlordsandlettingagents/documents/Firesafetyadvicetolandlords.pdf